 The aim of our major/minor is to explore the social, linguistic, literary, artistic, ethnic, and political communities that have identified themselves as Italian throughout history.
 In order to do so across disciplinary boundaries, the Department actively cooperates with numerous institutions, primarily by offering cross-listed and co-taught courses in the Bi-Co.

 In particular, we participate in the Romance Languages major as well as with the departments and programs that inform the Bi-Co major in Comparative Literature.
 Many of our courses, taught in English and in Italian, count towards History of Art, Growth and Structure of Cities, Russian, Classics, International Studies, Health Studies, Africana Studies, Film Studies, and Gender and Sexuality Studies.

 Students may choose to study Italian as:

-- a minor in Italian Studies
+- Minor in Italian Studies

-- as a double major
+- a double major

 What to do with a major in Transnational Italian Studies?

 Perhaps the best way to answer this question is to see what our alumnae have done over the years –

 - Internships in Milano (SITE Program, one or two years).